gjermundgaraba/bjaanes.github.io/_posts/2015-03-15-learning-web-dev-series-part-4-im-doing-javascript.md

 # Show and tell

 I really wanted to have something concrete to actually show you guys with this post, and I have!
 I have made a little learning project that I put up on my <a title="Angular Cards on Github" href="https://github.com/bjaanes/AngularCards" target="_blank">Github account</a>.
 It’s called AngularCards.
-It&#8217;s nothing fancy and probably nothing anyone would use for anything, but it made for a great learning experience.
+It's nothing fancy and probably nothing anyone would use for anything, but it made for a great learning experience.

 It uses AngularJS with some Bootstrap for all the front-end parts, and node.js, express.js and MongoDB for back-end.
 It’s actually the MEAN (MongoDB, Express, AngularJS and Node) stack.

-The app istelf doesn&#8217;t do anything too fancy.
+The app istelf doesn't do anything too fancy.
 The app revolves around cards with text.
 The user can see all the cards laid out.
 Cards can be added, and deleted.

 &nbsp;